Bradford

 Bradford ceased to be linked to waterways in 1922 when the Bradford Canal linking the city to the Leeds and Liverpool Canal at Shipley was closed.
 There are still, however some remains of the canal, which first opened in 1774.

 Bradford Cathedral Dozens of parks provide green lungs in and around the Bradford area.
 The city's largest parks include Lister Park in the Manningham area, which gained Britain's Best Park award in 2006; Peel Park, in the Undercliffe area; Bowling Park, which offers views over the city from between West Bowling and East Bowling; and Horton Park, about one mile south-west of the city centre.
+The city centre itself has recently had new park areas added.

 Bradford Cathedral